Python-for-HPC/ramba/README.md

 | statistics |                 | &#x1f534; not implemented | (except: bincount is implemented)

 It can be assumed that Numpy features not mentioned in this table are not implemented.

+## Masked Arrays
+Numpy supports indeixing an array with a mask array, i.e., a boolean array of same shape.
+There are two distinct usages supported.

+(a) When the masked array appears on the left hand side of an assignment or in-place operator (i.e., setitem call), the True elements of the mask indicates that the corresponding elements of the array should be updated;  other elements remain unchanged.

+(b)  When the masked array appears in any other expression, an output 1D array is constructed, containing all of the elements for which the mask is True.
+The output is always 1D and a copy, regardless of the dimensionality of the original array.

+Ramba currently only supports the first use case.

 ## Security Note